siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

 Event Chunks provide an easier way of manipulating the chain of StreamEvents and StateEvents, such that they are be easily iterated, removed and letting new events to be inserted.

+## Summery

+This article focuses on describing the architecture of Siddhi and rationale for the architectural decisions made, this also explains the key features of Siddhi.
+This is possibly a great starting point for new developers to understand Siddhi and to start contributing towards it.